GreysonPMeyer/Omni-Search/README.md

 - **Art Style Recognition:** Detect and match art styles
 - **Similarity Search:** Find similar artworks based on input parameters and types.
 - **Intuitive Interface:** Easy to use interface for uploading and displaying results.
-- **Customizable Parameters:** Users can adjust parameters such as style preference.
+- **Customizable Parameters:** Users can adjust the balance between color and composition.
 - **Scalable Database:** Capable of searching through a large number of art pieces.

 ## App <a name="app"></a>